skibitsky/skibitsky.github.io/content/about.md

 ---
 ### Website
 This website is powered by [Hugo](https://gohugo.io) and [GitHub Actions](https://github.com/skibitsky/skibitsky.github.io/actions).
-The sources can be found [here](https://github.com/skibitsky/skibitsky.github.io).
+The source can be found [here](https://github.com/skibitsky/skibitsky.github.io).